 Typically new platform members are driven to enroll by one of our partners who integrate with CLEAR to enable frictionless experiences for their customers.
 Strategic equity holders of CLEAR include: Delta Air Lines, United Airlines, Liberty Media and Enlightened Hospitality.
-Key strategic partners include Wal-Mart, the MLB and the NBA.
+Key strategic partners include Wal-Mart, MLB and the NBA.
 In April, we announced a league-wide master services agreement with the NBA whereby individual teams can adopt our technology platform on pre-negotiated terms.
 Currently, we have deployed Health Pass with 10 of the 30 NBA teams with additional teams expected in 2021.
 We generally structure these partnerships beginning with the partner's priority use cases at launch, with the ability to add new products and features over time.

 Our partners typically pay us based on the number of members or transaction volume.
 While contract structure may vary by use case, these deals are typically multi-year, recurring contracts that drive revenue primarily through transaction fees charged either per member, per use or per user over a predefined time period.
 In addition, they may also include one-time implementation fees, licensing fees, hardware-leasing fees or incremental transaction fees.
+Revenues from our partners, and the percentage of our total revenue from these partners, have historically been immaterial.
 Although platform members may not contribute directly to our revenues, they are valuable to our platform as they indirectly contribute to revenues and drive new partners to CLEAR.